SeanYeatts/SwiftStorage/readme.rst

 SwiftStorage
 ============

-A simple way to interact with local and remote files / folders through an easy-to-use and highly extendable API.
+A simple way to interact with local and remote file systems.
+Easily extendable to support custom endpoints.

 Key Features
 ------------